QiaLin/TextClassifier_NLP/README.md

 3. Enter the movie review and the program will predict the result either positive or negative.

-4.Wait and it would take serveral seconds to train the data and predict your input
+4. Wait and it would take serveral seconds to train the data and predict your input
 ![image](https://user-images.githubusercontent.com/47118475/176946463-70477ee5-9fd5-47cd-8826-60c11978e6de.png)

 5. Enter your movie comments in white block